vladigleba/vladigleba.github.io/source/_posts/2014-06-26-database-backup-with-the-backup-and-whenever-gems.markdown

 description: Learn how to backup your Rails database with the Backup and Whenever gems.
 ---

-I recently gave [Phindee]() users the ability to "like" happy hours.
+I recently gave [Phindee](http://phindee.com/) users the ability to "like" happy hours.
 Up until that point, all my happy hour data was safely stored in a version-controlled `seed.rb` file, but now I was dealing with data that was dynamically generated and not being backed up anywhere.
 And that is not a good thing.

 <!-- mroe -->

-So I went over to the [ruby-toolbox.com](https://www.ruby-toolbox.com/categories/backups) "Backups" section to familiarize myself with the various backup tools available for Ruby projects.
+So I went over to the [ruby-toolbox.com](https://www.ruby-toolbox.com/categories/backups) "Backups" page to familiarize myself with the various backup tools available for Ruby projects.
 The [Backup gem](https://github.com/meskyanichi/backup) caught my eye as it was (and is) the most popular one by far.
 After doing a bit of reading about it, I was impressed by its ease of use (not to mention all the [features it supports](http://meskyanichi.github.io/backup/v4/)).
 I knew I had to try it out.

 Having now used it for a few weeks, I'd like to explain how I set it up, so you can take advantage of it as well.

 # Setting Up Backup

+Setting up Backup is as straightforward as it gets.
 Log in to the VPS running your database and install Backup:

 ``` bash
 gem install backup